EmeraldBlock/LIT-CTF-2022-writeups/misc/README.md

 # Miscellaneous

-that's right I can spell! these were overall pretty interesting
+that's right we can spell! these were overall pretty interesting